 Provide a Cleaner Environment

 Dust and dust mites are a problem for some allergic dogs.
 It’s a good routine to wash your dog’s bedding at least once a month in warm water and let it dry in the sun.
-When he’s having an allergy flare, you might want to do this weekly.
+When he’s having a flare-up, you might want to do this weekly.

 Vacuum/mop the floors and dust your furniture at least once a week.
 Avoid using strong fragrances and cleaning products.

 During high pollen times of the year, don’t leave your doors and windows open.
 Invest in a good HEPA air purifier (click the picture below to see the one I use in my own home).
 Change your HVAC air filters every one to six months depending on which kind you use.

 All these simple steps will help your dog avoid allergens that make his feet itchy.